mdkaif6393/zenrouter/packages/zenrouter/docs/paradigms/coordinator.md

   // No state, always the same
 }

-// Use the singleton
+// Use the Type-based system
 coordinator.push(SomeRoute());
-// SomeRoute's layout points to HomeHost.instance
+// SomeRoute's layout points to HomeLayout (Type, not instance)
 ```

 ### ✅ DO: Centralize Path Definitions